Physics in Babylon.js

 scene

-• NoImpostor: For compound objects with child impostors
+- CONTAINER: For compound shapes with child shapes

 For performance, always use the simplest collision shape that adequately represents your object.